PLANS and PERMITTING in

 | Local Water Company | "Will Serve" Letter from Water Company |

-Garage Accessory Dwelling Unit (GADU) conversions — permitted in cities including San Diego, Chula Vista, El Cajon, Escondido, and unincorporated county areas.
-GADUs are one of the fastest paths to adding a permitted rental unit on an existing property.
+- Garage Accessory Dwelling Unit (GADU) conversions — one of the most efficient ways to add a permitted rental unit to an existing property.

-Accessory Dwelling Unit (ADU) conversions and new construction — detached ADUs, attached ADUs, and interior conversions permitted under state ADU law across all 18 San Diego cities and county unincorporated areas.
+- Accessory Dwelling Unit (ADU) conversions and new construction — including detached units, attached units, and interior conversions.